TrueNAS AppsTrueNAS Apps: Tutorials

 Installing the Syncthing Application

 Use a consistent file-naming convention to avoid conflict situations where data does not or cannot synchronize because of file name conflicts.
-Path and file names in the Syncthing app are case sensitive.
-For example, a file named MyData.txt is not the same as mydata.txt file in Syncthing.
+Path and file names in apps are case-sensitive.
+For example, a file named MyData.txt is not the same as the mydata.txt file in Syncthing.

 Install Syncthing Enterprise Screen